worldpeacez0991/rnBatteryLevel/README.md

 For Release version of APK, upon clicking on your app icon to boot up, you will NOT see a black screen for few seconds on first launch, the app will boot/start up in less than 1 second, and then you will see the splash screen immediately.

 ## How to use?
+1. Plug in your charger to your phone and open this app.
 When you first open the app, your phone will ring off, this is the sound, you will hear ;
-1. When battery level is lower than Battery Lower Limit
+A. When battery level is lower than Battery Lower Limit
-2. When battery level is higher than Battery Upper Limit
+B. When battery level is higher than Battery Upper Limit

+2. Set your limits, then toggle SOUND to OFF, (this will auto save your settings to AsyncStorage) Then you may keep this app in the background, and plug in to charge your phone, your phone will ring off when battery level exceeds Battery Upper Limit.

+*Note that whenever you unplug or plug in your phone, the alarm will go off, just press on Sound Toggle button 'OFF', to set the alarm off!
+This could be due to the nature of the plugin '@gemedico/react-native-sounds' i use.

 ## License